boonebgorges/simple-import-users/readme.txt

 == Description ==

-Requires WordPress 3.0+ Network Mode
+Requires WordPress 3.0+ Network Mode.

 Allows blog administrators to add multiple users to blogs at a time, using only a list of email addresses.
 When the specified email address matches an existing account, the account will be added as a user on the blog.
 Otherwise a new account is created and the new user added with the specified role.
 Based on DDImportUsers.